 The project will be verified against the Climate Action Reserve Grassland Protocol.
 To assure the permanence of the sequestration, Jagers Ranch will have a permanent conservation easement, a 150-year agreement with the Climate Action Reserve, and be included in an insurance pool that covers any unintentional reversals.
 Easements prevent conversion to cropland, but allow existing livestock grazing to continue.

-To provide upfront payments for local land trusts to acquire and permanently conserve prairie grasslands, NativeEnergy will estimate and forward sell carbon credits (Carbon Reserve Tonnes) in 2019 and 2020.
+To provide upfront payments for local land trusts to acquire and permanently conserve prairie grasslands, NativeEnergy is estimating and forward-selling carbon credits (Carbon Reserve Tonnes) in 2019 and 2020.
 With this forward sale, Southern Plains Land Trust will purchase the property in early 2020.
-Credits from the American Prairie Avoided Conversion conserved prairie lands will be third-party verified and the first credits will be issued in 2020.
+Credits from the American Prairie Avoided Conversion conserved prairie lands will be third-party verified, and the first credits will be issued in 2020.